• Skip to primary navigation

 This recipe will make about 48 small dog treats or 24 large.

-Other Vegetables Options Good For Dogs
+Other Vegetable Options Good For Dogs

 For this recipe, substitute 2 cups of vegetables of your choice, try to use at least two for texture, color, and nutrition!
 Be sure to chop or grate them finely for your dog treats.